 “What they were saying about how younger adults have a negative view of the church and most of them won’t go to church anymore…they’re right.
 I would never go to a church around here.
 They don’t care about people in need and they’re judgmental.”
 (I had to avoid getting defensive because our church was implied in his broadside!)

 This was more than I had planned as I waited to pay the lunch check.
 Before going to lunch we had reviewed the harsh sentiments that the younger adult generations hold toward the American Christian church…AND what PLI has always done and is doing new to best train pastors and spouses and key leaders to connect people to Jesus.

 Before you go to lunch after church on Sunday, consider this:

-So, our waiter was eager to respond to a couple of my questions.
+Our waiter was eager to respond to a couple of my questions.
 Underemployed college graduate up from Atlanta.
 Self described as a Christian.
 Maybe someday–not likely–he’d go to church.
-None of the wait staff here wants to work the Sunday shift because of the people coming from church.
+None of the wait staff wanted to work the Sunday shift because of the people coming from church.
 They treat the wait staff like servants.
 They complain about the church service they just came from.
 They’re poor tippers.